CMCLorg/CMCLorg.github.io/0_CfP.md

 - March 17, 2025: Camera-ready paper due
 - May 3-4, 2025: Workshop dates (the exact date TBAto be announced soon)

-Deadlines are at 11:59 pm AOE.
+Deadlines are at **11:59 pm AOE**.
 The timeline may change slightly.
 We are trying to set our CMCL deadline to be after the completion of the ARR December cycle.
-That is, the authors in the ARR December cycle will have options to resubmit/commit it to the upcoming ARR rounds OR make a new direct submission to CMCL (see Submission types and Cross-submission policy Sections).
+That is, the authors in the **ARR December cycle** will have options to resubmit/commit it to the upcoming ARR rounds OR make a new direct submission to CMCL (see Submission types and Cross-submission policy Sections).

 ## Workshop submissions
-CMCL accepts direct submissions through the OpenReview site: [https://openreview.net/group?id=aclweb.org/NAACL/2025/Workshop/CMCL](openreview.net/group?id=aclweb.org/NAACL/2025/Workshop/CMCL)
+CMCL accepts direct submissions through the OpenReview site: [openreview.net/group?id=aclweb.org/NAACL/2025/Workshop/CMCL](https://openreview.net/group?id=aclweb.org/NAACL/2025/Workshop/CMCL)

 This year, we do not accept the commitment of ARR-reviewed papers.
 ## Submission types